 Level Criteria NG Special circumstances apply to the achievement of the student in terms of the objectives set.
 The award of this grade will require further documentation.
 The student can recall simple content and shows some knowledge of basic concepts.
-S/he ${f E}$ shows understanding with guidance.
-Very poor The student can apply learning in a limited variety of simple situations and is capable of 0 1 analysis with assistance.
+S/he Ε shows understanding with guidance.
+Very poor The student can apply learning in a limited variety of simple situations and is capable of JI analysis with assistance.
 The student is able to compare and contrast simple ideas.
 The student can add to the learning environment of the classroom through simple responses.
 The student can recall content and show some knowledge of concepts.
 S/he shows understanding with guidance.
 D The student can apply learning in a variety of simple situations and is capable of related Poor analysis.
 The student can evaluate and synthesise simple statements of facts and ideas with guidance.
 The student sometimes adds to the learning environment of the classroom through reflection and response.
-The student has a reliable recall of content and shows some Imperiod of more algherets.
 The student has a reliable recall of content and shows some knowledge of more elaborate concepts.
-S/he shows some independent understanding.
-The student can apply learning in a variety of situations and is capable of appropriate analysis.
-C The student can evaluate and synthesise simple statements of facts and ideas with some level Satisfactory of independence, occasionally showing insight.
+S/he shows some independent understanding. С The student can apply learning in a variety of situations and is capable of appropriate analysis.
+Satisfactory The student can evaluate and synthesise simple statements of facts and ideas with some level of independence, occasionally showing insight.
 The student adds to the learning environment of the classroom through reflection and response.
 The student has a reliable recall of a wide range of content and often shows knowledge of more elaborate concepts.
-S/he shows some independent understanding. В The student can apply learning effectively in a variety of situations and is capable of Good appropriate analysis.
-Good The student can evaluate and synthesise statements of facts and ideas independently, showing creativity, originality and insight.
-The student frequently adds to the learning environment of the classroom through reflection and response.
-The student has a reliable recall of a wide range of content and shows knowledge of elaborate concepts, regularly demonstrating independent understanding.
-B + The student can apply learning effectively in a variety of complex situations and is capable of Very good appropriate analysis.
-The student can evaluate and synthesise complex ideas proficiently, often showing creativity, originality and insight.
-The student consistently adds to the learning environment of the classroom through reflection and response.
-The student has a reliable recall of a wide range of content and clearly shows knowledge of elaborate concepts, regularly demonstrating independent understanding.
-A The student can apply learning effectively in a variety of complex and unfamiliar situations A Excellent and is capable of appropriate and structured analysis.
-Excenent The student can evaluate, synthesise and express complex ideas proficiently, showing creativity, originality and insight.
+S/he shows some independent understanding.
+B The student can apply learning effectively in a variety of situations and is capable of Good appropriate analysis.
+The student can evaluate and synthesise statements of facts and ideas independently, snowing The student frequently adds to the learning environment of the electrony through reflection and response The student has a reliable recall of a wide range of content and shows knowledge of elaborate concepts, regularly demonstrating independent understanding D The student can apply learning effectively in a variety of complex situations and is canable of D + appropriate analysis very good The student can evaluate and synthesise complex ideas proficiently often showing creativity originality and insight The student consistently adds to the learning environment of the classroom through reflection and response.
+The student has a reliable recall of a wide range of content and clearly shows knowledge of elaborate concepts, regularly demonstrating independent understanding. Α The student can apply learning effectively in a variety of complex and unfamiliar situations Excellent and is capable of appropriate and structured analysis.
+The student can evaluate, synthesise and express complex ideas proficiently, showing creativity, originality and insight.
 The student adds significantly to the learning environment of the classroom through reflection and response.
-1